 Date of death: December 27, 1854

-Unable to find any details about Washington's life or loss, except that he died at sea on board Independence on December 27, 1854.
-The ship was on her way to Rio De Janero, Brazil.
+Washington died at sea of "delirium tremens" on board Independence on December 27, 1854.
+The ship was on her way to Rio De Janeiro, Brazil.

 He was appointed to the Naval Academy from New York and has a memory marker in Washington, D.C.